mirzakopic/api-syncagent/docs/publish-resources.md

 The guide describes the process of making a resource (usually defined by a CustomResourceDefinition) of one Kubernetes cluster (the "service cluster" or "local cluster") available for use in kcp (the "platform cluster" or "workspaces").
-This involves setting up an `APIExport` and then installing the Servlet and defining `PublishedResources` in the local cluster.
+This involves setting up an `APIExport` and then installing the Sync Agent and defining `PublishedResources` in the local cluster.

 All of the documentation and API types are worded and named from the perspective of a service owner, the person(s) who own a service and want to make it available to consumers in kcp.